Car dashboard warning lights: Explained

 Low tyre pressure warning light

-Tyre pressure monitoring systems are fitted in most modern vehicles to indicate to the driver that their tyre pressure is low, and needs inflating.
-You can continue to drive when this light appears, but with caution – and you should aim to top up the air of your tyres are the next available opportunity.
-Learn more about what your tyre pressure should be now.
+Many modern vehicles come fitted with tyre pressure monitoring systems, indicating to the driver that their tyre pressure is low and needs inflating.
+You can continue to drive when this light appears but with caution.
+It is a good idea to top up your tyres with air at your nearest garage.
+Discover more about what your tyre pressure should be in our helpful guide.

 Battery warning light

-If this car warning light appears as you are driving, this suggests that your battery is not charging.
-Your vehicle will run as normal until the battery is dead, but then it will stop working completely – so it’s important to get your vehicle to the garage as soon as possible.
-If you do run out of charge, you can jump start your battery, or call for breakdown cover.
+If this car warning light appears when you are driving, it suggests the battery is not charging.
+Your car will run until the battery is dead and then stop working completely – so it is crucial to get your vehicle to the nearest garage before it runs out of charge.
+If your car battery dies while driving, you can jumpstart it or call for breakdown cover.

 Anti-lock brake system (ABS) warning light